pkdeva/cloud-system-monitoring/README.md

 ## Cloud-Native System Monitoring App
-System monitoring app written in Python which retrieves system utilization info using `psutil` & visualize output using `plotly` graphing library.
+System monitoring app written in Python which retrieves system utilization info using `psutil` & visualizes the output using `plotly` graphing library.